Using 1011 Evans

 - ceiling mounted microphones, one lapel microphone, and one handheld microphone

 When the system is turned off, the LCD panel will display:

-There's an optional HDMI video cable on the left side of the media cabinet along with two adapters: Thunderbolt (mini DisplayPort) and USB-C. Select the "ClickShare" option on the Crestron LCD and connect the cable to your computer.
+There's an optional HDMI video cable on the left side of the media cabinet, along with two adapters for USB-C and mini DisplayPort.
+Select the "Laptop" option on the Crestron LCD and connect the cable to your computer.
 The display may initially take a few seconds to project.

 There are two video cameras mounted on the ceiling.
 One is positioned facing the audience while the other faces the speaker.
 Either may be remotely controlled for fine tuned adjustments.
-When the Mac mini is active, selecting either camera as the main source on the left side of the LCD will set that camera to be active within all web conferencing applications.
+When the Mac mini is active as the Main source, selecting either camera as the Stream source on the left side of the LCD will set that camera to be active within all web conferencing applications on the Mac mini.
 You can also enable Picture-In-Picture (PIP) to have the secondary camera displayed within a small area on the lower portion of the screen.
-Press the PIP button to activate or deactivate this feature.
 This may be convenient if you want to, for example, have the table displayed as the primary source for web conferences but then have the whiteboard displayed at the same time (or vice versa).
 Pressing the Audience Camera or Presenter Camera buttons bring up camera controls to alter direction or zoom.
 There are a couple of built-in presets for common perspectives.

 There are two portable microphones for amplifying and recording/transmitting the presenter's audio in the room as well as two ceiling mounted microphones for recording or transmitting audio from those seated at the table.
 One portable microphone has a transmitter meant to be worn in a pocket with a lapel attachment and the other is a traditional hand held.